 To begin futures trading with low trading fees on Binance, the investor must click on the 'Derivatives' menu along the top, the fourth option from the left.
 Click on the 'USD-M Futures' from the dropdown menu to access the trading portal for USDT-settled contracts.
 The default page is the BTCUSDT Perpetuals — which denotes Bitcoin contracts.

 There are other options available for investors on Binance.
 This page details other contracts such as ETHUSDT, ETCUSDT, and LTCUSDT.
 The benefit of the Binance Futures exchange is the support for multiple trading pairs which can be shorted.
 There are over 100 coins, including APE and LUNA, on Binance.
+Moreover, Binance has live market data on open interest, so you can check the open interest, long/short, and funding information for each crypto.
+For more information on how to use open interest in crypto trading, read this guide.

 4. Enter a short trade